nosqlbench/nosqlbench-docs/site/content/contributing/platform_standards.md

 `mvn-defaults/pom.xml` file.
 If it is not, then scan for the dependency and hoist it up to the mvn-defaults level if that makes sense for multiple modules depending on it.

+# Abandoned Code

+If code is contributed which needs to be maintained by a vendor or other party, there will be an expectation that the contributor is at least willing to do bug fixes or resolve other user-affecting issues.
+If a module is considered abandoned for a significant period of time, it may be removed from the project.